Contemporary Palestinian art: Iconography

 Use of specific recurring symbols and iconography in contemporary Palestinian art, contribute to a movement to articulate a national Palestinian identity.
 These contemporary symbols of nationalism, originated from cultural symbols in the context of the political and socio-economic conditions of Palestine in the early 20th century to present day.
 Post-Nakba, Palestinian nationalistic imagery works to convey central themes of dispossession, displacement, suffering, and longing for return to homeland.

 The key

-Key fresco painted on the Israeli separation wall.
-Qalandia, Palestine (2008).

 Following the 1948 Nakba, the key became a recurring symbol in Palestinian art, literature, and media.
 Many Palestinians who became displaced from their homes post-Nakba, carried with them the keys to their former residences, as “evidence of their property ownership in the pre-Nakba period”.
 In retaining the keys to their lost homes, the Key is a visual reminder of the loss, displacement, memory, and nostalgia of homeland for Palestinians in refugeehood.
 The key thus has become a symbol for the Palestinian national narrative of the ‘right of return,’ which encompasses the collective desire of Palestinians to return to their homelands.
 In the context of the ‘right of return’ the key additionally represents a rejection of Israeli occupation, and has become a protest symbol.

 The key can be seen across contemporary art including works such as: